top of page

 NE corner of 136th Ave & 34th St

 Allegan book p.
-20. Photo of school on p.
-20. In 1962 there were 25 students enrolled.
-History of Allegan County
+20 with photo of school.
+In 1962, 25 students were enrolled.
+Open until at least 1962.
+History of Allegan County p.
+20

 Allegan